-The ongoing institutionalisation of the single family office
+The ongoing institutionalization of the single family office

 The private wealth landscape continues to change at a rapid pace.
-Organisations that grew out of the family business are evolving into very sophisticated wealth and investment managers.
-Family offices are now adopting more formal governance structures, realigning their organisational structures, implementing risk management programs, embedding more rigorous controls, and reevaluating their technology platforms.
+Organizations that grew out of the family business are evolving into very sophisticated wealth and investment managers.
+Family offices are now adopting more formal governance structures, realigning their organizational structures, implementing risk management programs, embedding more rigorous controls, and reevaluating their technology platforms.

 The private wealth industry remains keenly competitive as single family offices continue to evolve into more sophisticated institutional wealth management firms.
 Family offices are defining their long-term vision to create clarity in strategy and to move the business forward in an ever-evolving marketplace.

 In this Outlook, we discuss many of the internal and external factors that are driving this change.
 Download

 This Outlook is part of Deloitte’s Financial Services Industry Outlooks series which provides insights and trends for banking, insurance, investment management, and commercial real estate.

 As private wealth managers adopt a more institutional structure, there is a renewed focus on processes, policies, and procedures that make up the organization’s governance structure.
 This foundation builds on the family mission statement to:

 - Clearly define roles, responsibilities, and accountability